How to prepare for the event

 - Bring several copies of your CV with you.

 - Examine the list of employers that will be offering jobs at the Work Fair.
 This list contains information about the vacancies on offer.
-You can find out more about the employers that will be at the Work Fair by clicking the company logos to be directed to their websites.
+You can find out more about the employers that will be at the Work Fair by looking at the list of attendees on the webpage for the event

 Take the forms away from the fair and complete them carefully and thoroughly checking them for mistakes before sending them to employers.
 Completing an application form in a hurry at the fair may make your application look untidy and you may make mistakes.
 Make sure you get the correct contact details from employers to return applications.